Gear

 Primary Item (H2)

-A proper outfit of gear may spell the difference between success and failure, in grim climes and hostile territories.
+A proper outfit of gear can spell the difference between success and failure.

 camp & field